marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 # Coordinated Path Probing {#coordinated-probing}

-The client requests an independent path validation attempt for an address pair using PUNCH_REQUEST.
-It SHOULD start validation immediately after sending the request; the server SHOULD start immediately upon accepting it.
-Validation follows {{Section 8.2 of RFC9000}}, with additional rate limits ({{amplification-attack}}).
+The server authorizes attempts using PUNCH_GRANT ({{punch-grant-frame}}).
+Each grant permits one independent path validation attempt for an address pair.
+The client uses a grant by sending PUNCH_REQUEST with its Grant ID and the selected address pair.
+It SHOULD start validation immediately after sending the request;
+the server SHOULD start immediately upon accepting it.
+Validation follows
+{{Section 8.2 of RFC9000}}, with additional rate limits ({{amplification-attack}}).
 Each endpoint MUST set its own timeout following
 {{Section 8.2.4 of RFC9000}}.